-Praised as “technically and interpretively impeccable and passionately communicative” (The Boston Musical Intelligencer), Graeme Steele Johnson is an artist of uncommon imagination and versatility.
+Praised as “technically and interpretively impeccable and passionately communicative” (Boston Musical Intelligencer), Graeme Steele Johnson is an artist of uncommon imagination and versatility.

-The clarinetist, curator and “musical detective” (New York Classical Review) recently garnered widespread attention for his rediscovery, reconstruction and recording of a 125-year-old Octet by Charles Martin Loeffler, profiled in a full-page spread by The Washington Post and named one of The New York Times’ Best Classical Music Albums of 2024.
-As artistic director of the Loeffler Octet touring ensemble, Johnson led the first present-day performances of the work at the Library of Congress, Morgan Library, Harvard Musical Association, Phoenix Chamber Music Festival and The Stissing Center, with upcoming outings at Chamber Music Northwest, Emerald City Music, Utsey Chamber Music Series, Cooperstown Summer Music Festival and more.
-Released on Johnson’s debut album Forgotten Sounds, the recording was also named BBC Music Magazine’s Chamber Choice, Critics’ Choice and Editor’s Choice by Gramophone, and one of the best classical albums of 2024 by The Times of London, among other critical acclaim.
+The clarinetist, curator and “musical detective” (New York Classical Review) recently garnered international attention for his rediscovery and reconstruction of a 125-year-old Octet by Charles Martin Loeffler, profiled in a full-page spread by The Washington Post.
+Released on his debut album Forgotten Sounds, Johnson’s world-premiere recording of the work was named one of The New York Times’ Best Classical Music Albums of 2024, nominated for a Gramophone Classical Music Award, and awarded BBC Music Magazine’s Chamber Choice.
+As Artistic Director of the Loeffler Octet touring ensemble, Johnson led the Octet’s first present-day performances at the Library of Congress, Morgan Library, Harvard Musical Association, Phoenix Chamber Music Festival, Emerald City Music, Chamber Music Northwest and many more.

-Other recent performances include appearances at Chamber Music Northwest, Ravinia, Emerald City Music and the Bridgehampton, Rockport, Moab and Orcas Island Chamber Music Festivals, as well as solo recitals at The Kennedy Center and Chicago’s Dame Myra Hess series.
-Johnson also appears annually as a core artist at the Annapolis Chamber Music Festival, Archipelago Collective Chamber Music Festival, Charles Ives Music Festival and Caroga Lake Music Festival.
+Widely in demand as a chamber musician, Johnson has also performed recently at Ravinia, La Jolla Music Society and the Bridgehampton, Rockport, Moab, Cooperstown and Orcas Island Chamber Music Festivals, and in recital at The Kennedy Center and Chicago’s Dame Myra Hess series.
+He appears regularly as a core artist at the Annapolis Chamber Music Festival, Archipelago Collective Chamber Music Festival, Charles Ives Music Festival and Caroga Lake Music Festival.
 As a concerto soloist, he has performed with the Vienna International Orchestra, Springfield Symphony Orchestra, Caroga Arts Ensemble, Vermont Mozart Festival Orchestra and the CME Chamber Orchestra.

-Since 2022 Johnson has served as the clarinetist of the award-winning quintet WindSync (MKI Artists), now in its 16th season and one of only two American wind quintets with a full-time, international touring schedule.
-Also sought after as a chamber musician outside of that group, Johnson has collaborated with such distinguished artists as Jon Kimura Parker, David Shifrin, Ida and Ani Kavafian, Peter Wiley and Bridget Kibbey, as well as the Miró, Aeolus, Callisto and KASA Quartets, Imani Winds, New York New Music Ensemble, Copland House Ensemble, Twelfth Night Ensemble and NEXUS Chamber Music.
+Since 2022 Johnson has served as the clarinetist of the award-winning quintet WindSync, “a major force in the American chamber music landscape” (Arts and Culture Texas).
+Johnson has also collaborated with such distinguished artists as Jon Kimura Parker, David Shifrin, Ida and Ani Kavafian, Peter Wiley and Bridget Kibbey, as well as the Miró, Balourdet, Aeolus, Callisto and KASA Quartets, Imani Winds, New York New Music Ensemble, Copland House Ensemble, Twelfth Night Ensemble and NEXUS Chamber Music.

 Johnson is the winner of the Hellam Young Artists’ Competition and the Yamaha Young Performing Artists Competition; other recent accolades include the Saint Botolph Club Foundation's Emerging Artist Award and the inaugural Lee Memorial Scholarship from the Center for Musical Excellence.
 He holds an exclusive recording contract with Delos/Outhere Music, and has previously recorded for Hyperion Records, Azica Records, MSR Classics and Musica Solis Productions.